Cynoglossum officinale

 Cynoglossum officinale (houndstongue, houndstooth, dog's tongue, gypsy flower, and rats and mice due to its smell) is a herbaceous plant of the family Boraginaceae.

 Description

 It can be either annual or biennial.
 Leaves are greyish and softly haired, lanceolate to oblong.
 Reddish-purple funnel-shaped flowers bloom between May and September.

 The plant owes its common and scientific name to the long greyish leaves that are reminiscent of a dog's tongue and were once given as a remedy for dog bites.

 Distribution and habitat

 Found in most parts of Europe, and also North America, where it was accidentally introduced including in British Columbia, where it is designated a noxious weed under the British Columbia Weed Control Act.
 It lives in wet places, sand dunes, waste land and hedges.

 Ecology

 Houndstongue may be pollinated by bees, and may also self-pollinate.

 Etymology

-The name houndstongue (and the latin genus Cynoglossum) comes from the roughness of the leaf.
+The name "houndstongue" (and the Latin genus Cynoglossum) comes from the shape of the leaf.